 In August 2019, Otis Walker Jr. shot and killed his girlfriend at their home in Stonecrest, Georgia.
 Walker then shot and injured responding officer Derek Nunn before making a getaway.
 The Georgia Bureau of Investigation (GBI) issued a Blue Alert via social media, and a week after the shooting, the DeKalb County Sheriff's Office took Walker into custody not far from the scene of the crime.

 Discussing the use of the Blue Alert system in this case, GBI's Deputy Public Affairs Director - Natalie Ammons - said: “Time is of the essence.
 If you think about if an officer is shot, if someone has hurt an officer that's a big public safety issue because most likely that person is going to be very dangerous and will likely hurt someone in the public.”

 With regards to using social media as a channel of communication to alert the public and solicit information, Ammons acknowledged that Walker's arrest came as the result of a tip and added: “The public, they want to help.
 They want to keep their families safe and they want to help if an officer has been killed or injured.
 So, it's very important to get the information out quickly so it can be shared.”

 If you are responsible for public safety in your jurisdiction, and you would like to know more about EAS/WEA-compatible alerting systems - not only for Blue Alerts, but for any type of emergency mass notification - do not hesitate to get in touch.
-Our team of safety experts will be happy to demonstrate the effectiveness of our mass notification systems and answer any questions you may have.
+Our team of safety experts will be happy to demonstrate the effectiveness of our mass notification systems, explain how they can be integrated with existing notification systems (i.e., overhead digital signage) and answer any questions you have.